We configure and deliver cloud managed networks that are highly secure, and let you know when there is a problem.

 Extreme Networks, in general, can seem more cutting edge and forward thinking in most network management and routing aspects.
 They are also very advanced with security as well.
 Extreme Networks now boasts a new product called Fabric Attach, which is quite possibly the most advanced form of commercial networking infrastructure on the planet.
 These switches come embedded with stealth networking technology.
 This new technology hides networks and creates IP structures on the fly to communicate.
 In essence, the connections don't exist and there are no IP schemes to just navigate as a hacker and surf for hours.
 Instead, they show up to an empty network and can navigate nowhere.

 So this new technology is one of the most secure in the industry if not the absolute most secure.
 It's highly innovative and comes with less licensing costs than it's Cisco counterpart.
-Cisco does not have a product like this and has not countered the technology yet to our knowledge.

 So there is one highly advanced and less expensive option already.
 Although, this is still extremely high-end enterprise network equipment that is used on a data center level or for companies with serious internal systems.